Morgen Baird

 Morgen John Baird (born March 3, 1993) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Craftsman Truck Series, driving the Nos.
-2 and 22 Ford F-150s for Reaume Brothers Racing, and part-time in the ARCA Menards Series, driving the No. 11 Ford Mustang for Fast Track Racing.
+He currently competes part-time in the NASCAR Craftsman Truck Series, driving the No. 2 Ford F-150 for Team Reaume, and part-time in the ARCA Menards Series, driving the No. 19/91 Chevrolet/Ford for Maples Motorsports.
 He has previously competed in the NASCAR Xfinity Series.

 Racing career

 Baird began racing in go-karts in Jackson, Michigan at the age of twelve, and he won in his second start in the Jr. Sportsman class, before moving up to the Jr. Can class, where he won the championship in 2007.

 Baird moved up to mini-cup racing the following year at Jackson Speedway, where he finished second in the points. three feature wins and three heat wins.
 He also ran the Great Lakes Super Mini-Cup Series during that time, and despite missing an opening race due to age restrictions, he won a race at Owosso Speedway.
 In 2009, Baird moved up to the GLS Series, finishing runner-up in the points and winning rookie of the year honors that season.
 He went on to win the title the following year with five feature race wins, seven poles (with four of them setting new track records), twelve top-fives, and eight heat race wins.
 He won the title again in 2011 with twelve poles, six feature race wins, six heat race wins, and eight poles, and won the title for two more years in 2012 and 2013.

 Baird moved to dwarf cars in 2014, driving for Finishline Racing in the MCR Dwarf Series, finishing third in the points that year, whilst also winning rookie of the year honors.
 He departed the team to race in his own equipment in 2015 and finished fourth in the points that year.

 In 2016, Baird made his ARCA Racing Series debut at Michigan International Speedway, driving the No. 64 Chevrolet for Hixson Motorsports, where he finished seventh.
 He repeated that finish in his next start at Chicagoland Speedway.
 He joined Jent Motorsports at Kansas Speedway, driving the No. 14 Ford and finished 22nd.
 It was also during this year that he made two starts in the World Series of Asphalt Stock Car Racing in the pro late model division.
 He made two starts at Michigan for the next two years in ARCA, driving for Fast Track Racing with a best finish of 19th in 2018.